antoniacatrinel/MuseumAPI-Full-Stack-REACT-NET-7/README.md

 ## 3
 - Add unit tests for the two non-CRUD functionalities from the previous assignments using a "mocking library".
-- Deploy your project to a virtual machine.
+- Deploy your project to a virtual machine on [Microsoft Azure](https://azure.microsoft.com/en-us).
 Your application should be usable by anyone with a link to it.
 You must use a remote server that you can SSH into.
 You are not allowed to use local VMs and you are not allowed to use your own home server.
 - Add at least `3` validation rules.
 They can be spread across multiple entities.

 ## 4